jorritvm/infovis/README.md

 1. Copy `.env.template` to `.env` and configure the required secrets (e.g. port, password, ...)

+## Running the notebook
+1. Get the jupyter extension for vs code
+1. Install the dependencies in `etl/requirements.txt`
+1. Run the notebook from vs code using the ipython kernel.

 ## Running the dashboard
-1. Run the dash app in `src/app.py` from your IDEA of choice
+1. Run the dash app in `app/app.py` from your IDEA of choice
-1. Browse to the browser.
+2. Browse to the browser.

 ## Contribute
 1. Read the documentation in the `doc/` folder